Provenance and flow you can quote in a case file.

 - Law-enforcement and public-sector forensic teams

-AI reads the same metrics the investigator sees—nodes, edges, entity hints, labels, and services in view—and proposes candidate narratives for what happened in the flow.
+The Cali Panel summarizes the same metrics the investigator sees—nodes, edges, entity hints, labels, and services in view—and proposes case narratives and provenance drafts for what happened in the flow.

 - Summarizes provenance from a starting wallet or transaction to upstream sources of funds.